-The table below gives an indication of amounts approved by the committee.
+The table below gives an indication of the maximum amounts which will be considered for allocation by the committee.
 However, these grants are driven by the amount of funding available, the number of applications received, and the quality of these applications.
-Clubs requested more than \$1 million worth of funding in 2019.
+It's important when submitting your requests that you remain within the below limits as additional amounts will not be considered.
+It is worth noting that Clubs requested more than \$1.5 million worth of funding in 2023.

-Number of members Amount of funding
+Number of members Max funding to be considered

-20 -70 Up to \$4,000
+20-70 Up to \$4,000

-70 - 150 Up to \$10,000
+70-150 Up to \$10,000

 150+ Up to \$15,000